fabiospampinato/zeptomatch-escape/readme.md

 import zeptomatch from 'zeptomatch';
 import escape from 'zeptomatch-escape';

-// Escape special characters from a string
+// Escaping special characters from a string

 escape ( '*.js' ); // => '\\*.js'